sf-wdi-22-23/angular-ui-router-lab/README.md

 | Create route-specific view templates and controllers. |
 | Create RESTful Index and Show routes for a Wine resource. |

-In this lab we will be working with templates and routing in angular.
+In this lab we will be working with templates and routing in [Angular JS](https://angularjs.org/).

 When a user goes to `/` they should see a list of wines (`wines#index`).
 When a user goes to `/wines/:id` they should see a single wine (`wines#show`).